transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

     * **Distinctions co-arise with experience:** Distinctions (¬), governed by the principles of *Laws of Form*, co-emerge with the unmarkable context of direct experience, τ.
 Neither precedes nor contains the other.
     * **Representation cannot capture totality:** The Gap (—) voids any claim of equivalence between a representation (¬, and therefore ɔ) and the reality it attempts to represent (τ), while simultaneously preventing τ from being reified as a substance or foundation.
     * **Result**: Form and formlessness are non-dual expressions of the same experiential field, neither arising from nor containing the other.
-    * **Eternal Dance**: The dance of ¬, τ, and — is eternal, persisting, because the potential for distinction (¬) is always inherent within the ground of experience (τ), and the gap between representation and reality (—) is unbridgeable.
+    * **Eternal Dance**: The dance of ¬, τ, and — is eternal, persisting, because the potential for distinction (¬) is always co-arising with the context of experience (τ), and the gap between representation and reality (—) is unbridgeable.
 Even if all distinctions dissolve and no observers remain, distinctions and observers can nevertheless re-emerge, like Zen's *mu* (無, the "gateless gate").

 While distinctions (¬) create duality (this/not-this), the interplay of τ, ¬, and — introduces triunion (formlessness, form, gap).
 This aligns with Spencer-Brown’s observation (LoF 1994, p. ix) that "every duality implies triplicity."
 We can indirectly map onto Spencer-Brown's triple identities (reality/appearance/awareness, imaginability/possibility/actuality) as follows:

 * **Formlessness (τ) ↔ Reality-as-Context ↔ Imaginability-as-Context**
   * Spencer-Brown writes: "A thing is not possible unless it is imaginable [...]
 What exists is formally constructed by postulating the imagination of a hypothetical being that is supposed to perceive it, and different beings will bring about the construction of different existences" (LoF 1994, p. viii)
   * τ is the *synthesis* of reality, appearance, and awareness: the unmarkable context where all three collapse.
-It is the experiential field from which distinctions co-arise, neither containing nor preceding them.
+It is the experiential field with which distinctions co-arise, neither containing nor preceding them.
   * τ is not a "thing" but the *event* of *being-aware*.
 It is the suchness (tathatā) prior to all distinctions, where "reality" and "unreality" collapse.
 Spencer-Brown's triple identity (reality-appearance-awareness) is τ's triune expression: τ is reality as appearance through awareness.
   * **Role:** τ (initially, as ɔ) embodies Spencer-Brown's "only nothing is unstable enough to [generate] different appearances".
 * **Form (¬) ↔ Appearance-as-Distinction ↔ Possibility-as-Distinction**